ktroisn/Simpsons-Page/README.md

-# Simpsons-Page
+Exercise done with only HTML AND CSS

- A simple simpsons fan page made for school
+A simple Simpsons fan page

+There is a brakpoint at 700px but it is not finished.